Larkenx/kotlin-roguelike-tutorial/tutorial/part0/part0.md

-# Creating a Roguelike in Kotlin, KTerminal, and KDX (LibGDX bindings for Kotlin)
+# Creating a Roguelike in Kotlin, KTerminal, and LibGDX

 ## Part 0 - Setting up your project